 Potential Changes to Medicaid Long-Term Care Spousal Impoverishment Rules: States’ Plans and Implications for Community Integration

-Since the spousal impoverishment rules were enacted in 1988, federal law has required states to apply them when a married individual seeks nursing home care.”3 Prior to 2014, states had the option to apply the rules when a married individual sought home and-community based waiver services.4 However, from January 1, 2014 through December 31, 2018, Section 2404 of the Affordable Care Act (ACA) has required states to apply the spousal impoverishment rules to HCBS waivers.
+Since the spousal impoverishment rules were enacted in 1988, federal law has required states to apply them when a married individual seeks nursing home care.3 Prior to 2014, states had the option to apply the rules when a married individual sought home and-community based waiver services.4 However, beginning on January 1, 2014, Section 2404 of the Affordable Care Act (ACA) required states to apply the spousal impoverishment rules to HCBS waivers.
 Section 2404 also expanded the spousal impoverishment rules to the Section 1915 (i) HCBS state plan option, Community First Choice (CFC) attendant care services and supports, and individuals eligible through a medically needy spend down.
-If Congress does not reauthorize Section 2404, the spousal impoverishment rules will revert to a state option for HCBS waivers and will not apply to other HCBS, as of January 1, 2019 (Figure 1).
+Section 2404 was set to expire on December 31, 2018, but Congress recently reauthorized it through March 31, 2019.5 If Congress does not further extend Section 2404, the spousal impoverishment rules will revert to a state option for HCBS waivers and will not apply to other HCBS, as of April 1, 2019 (Figure 1).

-This issue brief answers key questions about the spousal impoverishment rules,5 presents selected new data from a 2018 Kaiser Family Foundation (KFF) 50-state survey about state policies and future plans in this area, and considers the implications if Congress does not extend Section 2404.
-Complete findings from KFF’s 2018 survey of state Medicaid financial eligibility rules for seniors and people with disabilities will be released at a later date.6
+This issue brief answers key questions about the spousal impoverishment rules,6 presents new data from a 2018 Kaiser Family Foundation (KFF) 50-state survey about state policies and future plans in this area, and considers the implications if Congress does not extend Section 2404.
+Complete findings from KFF’s 2018 survey of state Medicaid financial eligibility rules for seniors and people with disabilities will be released at a later date.7

 Key Questions About Medicaid LTSS Spousal Impoverishment Rules